A LOUD EXPLOSION shook the ground as dust blew in my face.

 I tried to pick the child up, but she clung to her dead mother.

 “Others need my help,” the dog said.
 Then he took off, disappearing into the darkness.

 “We need to find her relatives,” Daniel said.
 He walked around to the other side and searched the pockets of her father.
 I looked for a cell phone.

 I stroked the child’s back and spoke in Hebrew.
 “Sweetie, come with me.
 Your mother and father are sleeping.”

-The child lifted her head and focused her mournful eyes on me.
-After a brief hesitation, she reached out her arms, and I picked her up.
+The child turned and focused her eyes on me.
+After a brief hesitation, she lifted her arms.
 She was small and light—and couldn’t be more than three.

 “Let’s get out of here,” Daniel said.

 “Where should we go?”

 “Jacob’s.
 He can help us find her relatives.”

 When should I tell Daniel she had no relatives?